bterwijn/memory_graph/README.md

 - ***memory_graph.rewrite_to_node.reduce_reference_types*** : set
   - the types we copy to a node instead of drawing a reference to it
 - ***memory_graph.rewrite_to_node.reduce_references_for_classes*** : bool
-  - determines if we reduce the references (to dict) for classes
+  - determines if we reduce the references (to dict/mappingproxy) for classes

 ### Config Node Creation, rewrite ###